Best Practices in Programming Based on SOLID, KISS and Personal Experience

 - Intuitive approaches to writing software, approachable and simply understood by everyone.

-KISS alone sets no hard and fast rules regarding the implementation of code, as is the case with most SOLID principles, which are general guidelines for how to create SOLID code.
+KISS programming alone sets no hard and fast rules regarding the implementation of code, as is the case with most SOLID principles, which are general guidelines for how to create SOLID code.

 Let’s take a look at what makes something SOLID